 Everything about modern Yolngu culture is embodied in the annual Garma Festival, held in August (reasonably easy to get to by Arnhem Land standards, if you fly into Nhulunbuy).
 It’s arguably Australia’s most important indigenous festival with ceremonies, celebrations and debates.

-5. Why dine on dugongs and turtle eggs?
+5. The ethics of dining on dugongs and turtle eggs

 Inevitably you will be faced with difficult decisions in East Arnhem Land about eating animals not usually found on your plate.
 Hunting and eating turtles and dugongs, for example, is integral to Yolngu culture, a controversial and hard-fought for right.
 Waka Mununggurr was protecting his own part of Blue Mud Bay long before Anglo-Australian law allowed him to do so.
 “I used to chase a lot of Vietnamese, Filipino and Cambodians around those bays.
 I used to tell them not to be there.”
 A legal fight then began against commercial fishermen, which ended up in a five-year court battle.
 This effectively gave the Yolngu sea rights to the area.